$0 Idaho — Hospital Discharge Checklist

 The Five-Year Look-Back Trap

 Idaho reviews all asset transfers made within 60 months before the Medicaid application.
-Any gifts, transfers below fair market value, or charitable donations trigger a penalty period during which Medicaid refuses to pay for care.
+Gifts and transfers for less than fair market value trigger a penalty period based on the uncompensated amount.

 The penalty calculation uses Idaho's daily divisor of $363.37.
 A $36,337 gift made three years ago creates a 100-day penalty — roughly three months of uncovered nursing home costs at $10,000+ per month.

-A common mistake: families assume the federal gift tax exclusion ($19,000 in 2026) protects them.
+A common mistake: families assume a tax rule that permits certain gifts protects them under Medicaid.
 It doesn't.
 Medicaid rules operate independently from tax rules.
-Any uncompensated transfer counts.
+Any uncompensated transfer can count.

 What to Do Right Now